IsmaelMartinez/teams-for-linux/KNOWN_ISSUES.md

 5. Click plus on lower left -> Apple development
 6. Close the settings menu and create a new project in XCode.
 Does not matter which one, just create something using the wizard, doesn't matter what.
 This is required to get the certificate into your local Keychain as trusted.
-7. Run `yarn install`, `yarn dist:mac:arm64` in this repository.
+7. Run `npm ci`, `npm run dist:mac:arm64` in this repository.
 You should see `signing` step in the output with no errors, except for `skipped macOS notarization` warning.
 8. The app is built in the `dist/mac-arm64/` folder, from where you can copy it to Applications.